Esenyurt: Sport

 Süper Lig football club İstanbulspor plays their home matches at Esenyurt Necmi Kadıoğlu Stadium.

+Demographics

+According to TURKSTAT, the population of Istanbul was 15 million 29 thousand 231 people in 2017, while the population increased by 38 thousand 493 in 2018 to 15 million 67 thousand 724 people.
+Istanbul's most populous districts are Esenyurt more than 891 thousand 120 people.

 Recreation

 In 2016, the municipality leased the Danamandıra Nature Park in Silivri district for 49 years in order to provide recreation area for the residents of the crowded district.

-Climate

-Esenyurt experiences a relatively cool Mediterranean climate (Csa/Cs) according to both Köppen and Trewartha climate classifications, with cool winters and warm to hot summers.

-Esenyurt is almost a degree colder than Bakırköy, this is despite the two districts' close proximity.
-Nevertheless, it does conform to the general pattern of lower precipitation values, common in southern Istanbul.
-It is in USDA hardiness zone 9a and AHS heat zone 4.